-Indoor air pollutants can cause asthma attacks, as well as itchy eyes, sneezing, and runny nose.
-Radon and tobacco smoke can cause even more dangerous health effects, including lung cancer, according to the American Lung Association.
+Indoor air pollutants can cause asthma attacks and itchy eyes, sneezing, and runny nose.
+According to the American Lung Association, radon and tobacco smoke can cause even more dangerous health effects, including lung cancer.

-Here are three surprising facts that will probably give you pause to stop and consider every breath you take.
+Here are three surprising facts that will probably cause you to pause to stop and consider every breath you take.

 - Amounts of PCBs were commonly low but were found in more than half the houses.
 They were identified in 56 percent of the 52 homes studied.

-- Phthalate chemicals were located at very large concentrations in indoor air.
+- Phthalate chemicals were located at huge concentrations in indoor air.

 At least 120 of the chemicals were not able to recognize.
 Several of these unknown chemicals had structures similar to scent compounds.
 Smells made up the major chemical component of the collected chemicals.